pixelfactor/interstellar-pilot-editor-162/README.md

 - Clone/fork this repo
 - Open the project in Unity3D (only version 2021.2.16f1 has been tested but anything near this version should work)
+- Unity will complain that scripts are broken.
+Press 'Ignore' (don't enter safe mode).
+The reason this happens is because the project relies on external libraries delivered via Nuget which won't be in place yet.
+- At the top menu use Nuget -> Restore Packages
+- Close and reopen Unity
 - Open the scene "Assets/IPEditor/SampleScenes/1.
 EmptySectorWithPlayerSample.unity"
 - Using the IPEditor menu item, select IPEditor->Export->Quick Export
-- The Console should display the location of the exported .dat file
+- The Console will display the location of the exported .dat file
 - The .dat file can then be placed in the location that IP expects.
 On android this is typically 'Android\data\com.pixelfactor.interstellarpilot\files\SaveGames'
 - Then customize your own start.
 A fuller scenario exists in "Assets/IPEditor/SampleScenes/AssaultOnStarbase13"